wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package.md

 ![wpa package in R](../media/r-package-wpa.png)

 The functions in the wpa R package provide low-code, pre-built analyses.
-These analyses are designed to help analysts customize their analysis and go beyond the insights gained from what’s available with Power BI templates and Workplace Analytics queries.
+These functions are designed to help analysts customize their analysis and go beyond the insights gained from the Power BI templates and Workplace Analytics queries.

 ## Why use R for Workplace Analytics?